Freq. Asked Questions

 Where do I park?

-Zion does not have a parking lot, so please park along the streets.
+Zion has a small parking lot, but you most likely will have to park along the streets.
 You do not have to feed the meters on Sundays.
+Our parking lot has a few handicap parking spots.

 Is Zion handicap accessible?